 Amy is Chief Investigator on the NPRI-funded WRAP trial, which evaluates the clinical and cost effectiveness of referral to commercial open-group behavioural weight loss programmes, which are delivered by trained lay people in large groups in community venues at relatively low cost.
 She is also joint Principal Investigator on an NIHR Programme Grant for Applied Research that will develop and evaluate scalable behavioural weight management programmes for the prevention and treatment of type 2 diabetes This programme of research includes the GLoW trial and the development and feasibility evaluation of a new acceptance-based behavioural programme to support weight loss maintenance (SWiM).

 Background and experience

-Amy was awarded a PhD in Psychology from the University of Liverpool in 2008 and went on to complete postdoctoral research at the University of Oxford Centre for Research on Eating Disorders (2008-2009) and the MRC Human Nutrition Research Unit (2009-2016).
-She joined the Prevention group as a Visiting Worker in 2014, and was appointed as Senior Research Associate in 2016.
+Before joining the unit, Amy was awarded a PhD in Psychology from the University of Liverpool in 2008 and went on to complete postdoctoral research at the University of Oxford Centre for Research on Eating Disorders (2008-2009) and the MRC Human Nutrition Research Unit (2009-2016).

 - AL Ahern, GM Wheeler, PN Aveyard, EJ Boyland, JCG Halford, AP Mander, et al. Extended and standard duration weight-loss programme referrals for adults in primary care (WRAP): a randomised controlled trial.
 Lancet 2017, 389 (10085), 2214-2225